CAT

 (θx(n))=t=1n[xitlnPit(θ)+(1xit)lnQit(θ)]\ell(\boldsymbol{\theta} \mid \mathbf{x}^{(n)}) = \sum_{t=1}^{n} \left[ x_{i_t} \ln P_{i_t}(\boldsymbol{\theta}) + (1 - x_{i_t}) \ln Q_{i_t}(\boldsymbol{\theta}) \right]

-Details of estimation methods are in Section 5.
+Details of estimation methods are in #5.

 Step 5: Update Information Matrix